Treehouse of Horror XXXI: Viewing figures

 In the United States, the episode was watched live by 4.93 million viewers.

 Critical response

 Tony Sokol with Den of Geek said, "The Simpsons season 32 has been offering consistently satisfying episodes of straight and subversive humor.
 'Treehouse of Horror XXXI' is the best of the season so far, but the Treehouses are always season highlights, and more reliably than Christmas episodes.
 No character is safe on Halloween.
 You can kill Gil as many times as you like.
 The Simpsons always packs a devilishly delicious trick or treat bag, with nothing so frightening as razor-blade-concealing apples, or anything else remotely nutritious.
 The opening segment is a political thriller, but the segments themselves are classic comedy."
 He also gave the episode four and a half out of five stars.

+Jesse Bereta of Bubbleblabber gave the episode a 9.5 out of 10.
+He thought the episode was one of the more unique Treehouse of Horror episodes in years.
+He highlighted the 3D animation segment and the sight of Lisa repeatedly dying.